LaserHydra/Backpacks/README.md

 ### Legacy permissions

+The following permissions are still supported by the plugin for backwards compatibility, but you are advised to use newer permissions instead.

 - `backpacks.use.1 - 8` -- Like `backpacks.size.*` but assigns the specified number of rows rather than number of slots.
   - These permissions will be generated when the `"Backpack size"` > `"Enable legacy backpacks.use.1-8 row permissions": true` config option is set, which will be automatically added to your config when upgrading from a previous version of the plugin, if you have the `"Backpack Size (1-8 Rows)"` config option set at that time.
+  - Recommended alternative: `backpacks.size.6` through `backpacks.size.48` (present in the default configuration, but might not exist depending on how you have modified the config)
 - `backpacks.noblacklist` -- Exempts players from item restrictions, allowing any item to be placed in their backpack.
   - This permission is present when the `"Item restrictions"` > `"Enable legacy noblacklist permission": true` config option is set, which will be automatically added to your config when upgrading from a previous version of the plugin, if you have the `"Use Whitelist (true/false)": true` or `"Use Blacklist (true/false)": true` config options set at that time.
+  - Recommended alternative: `backpacks.restrictions.allowall` (present in the default configuration, but might not exist depending on how you have modified the config)
 - `backpacks.keeponwipe` -- Exempts players from having their backpack content erased on map wipe.
   - This permission is present when the `"Clear on wipe"` > `"Enable legacy keeponwipe permission": true` config option is set, which will be automatically added to your config when upgrading from a previous version of the plugin, if you have the `"Clear Backpacks on Map-Wipe (true/false)": true` config option set at that time.
+  - Recommended alternative: `backpacks.keeponwipe.all` (present in the default configuration, but might not exist depending on how you have modified the config)

 ## Configuration